ghisch/Solar-Router-for-ESPHome/docs/ha_configuration.md

 # Home Assistant configuration

-**Power meter** is reading energy exchanged with the grid every secondes.
+**Power meters** are reading energy exchanged with the grid every secondes.
 By default, Home Assistant *recorder* is saving this information in its database.
 To optimize data storage in Home Assistant, it's essential to configure databases appropriately.